MatAMel/Steganography/README.md

 # Steganography
 Steganography software to hide information in PNG images.
+IMPORTANT: This is not encryption.
+Anyone can see the message you write if they know where to look.
+Steganography is meant to hide the fact that a message was sent in the first place.
 # Commands:
         --help Explanations for commands
         -e Extract hidden message in file